 Welcome to TasteFood!

 This blog chronicles a culinary journey that begins and ends at the kitchen table.
-In 1991 I moved from Boston to Paris to study cooking at Le Cordon Bleu.
-I returned to the U.S. 17 years later with my Danish husband, 2 children and previous addresses in Geneva, London and Copenhagen.
+A New England native, I moved from Boston to Paris to study cooking at Le Cordon Bleu, and returned to the San Francisco Bay area 16 years later with my Danish husband, 2 children and previous addresses in Geneva, London and Copenhagen.

 Every country has its unique traditions, and there is no better way to immerse oneself in a new culture than to have a seat at its kitchen table.
 In my family’s well-traveled life, our kitchen table has had countless visitors.
 It’s been the gathering point for new and old friends, while reinforcing the importance and pleasure of the family dinner.
 I am often asked where I feel is my home, and I answer it’s wherever my kitchen table is.
 I call this Kitchen Table Philosophy, and would like to share it with you through my stories and recipes on TasteFood.
 So, please pull up a chair and get comfortable.
 I promise there will be something good to eat.